UCL-ARC/r-novice-gapminder/episodes/09-create.md

 ## Solution

-No. Dracula does not need to make the `moons` subdirectory a Git repository because the `planets` repository can track any files, sub-directories, and subdirectory files under the `planets` directory.
-Thus, in order to track all information about moons, Dracula only needed to add the `moons` subdirectory to the `planets` directory.
+No. Dracula does not need to make the `moons` subdirectory a Git repository because the `data-dictionary` repository can track any files, sub-directories, and subdirectory files under the `data-dictionary` directory.
+Thus, in order to track all information about moons, Dracula only needed to add the `moons` subdirectory to the `data-dictionary` directory.

 Additionally, Git repositories can interfere with each other if they are "nested": the outer repository will try to version-control